Working with Data

 steps:

-- run: fdl run default -- python pipeline.py
+- run: fdl sync default

 # FDL_S3_ENDPOINT keeps the value set above